 This course will give you a pathway to gain the ability to write original songs of various types.
 A wide spectrum of topics will include fundamental aspects of music, basics in writing skills, and a historical perspective on successful songwriters from the distant past to today.
 An extensive use of YouTube will allow you to observe, listen, and analyze songs directly performed by master songwriters.
-You will write at least three complete songs during the semester, along with many exercises during the process.
+You will write and perform at least three complete songs during the semester, along with many exercises during the process.
 Each song will be recorded, and at the end of the semester, a CD recording will be produced.
 There will be a final performance of each student’s best works.

 Dystopia: Cautionary Tales of a Nightmarish Future